-NOTICE TO TOWN OF JAMESVILLE RESIDENTS: Water and Sewer Rates FY 23-24 - Click here to view the rates.
+NOTICE TO TOWN OF JAMESVILLE RESIDENTS: Water and Sewer Rates FY 24-25 (EFFECTIVE 7/1/24) - Click here to view the rates.

 NOTICE: PLEASE DON'T FLUSH OILS & GREASE DOWN THE DRAINS.
 Click here for more information